marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

       power line into the entity.
 A Power Distribution Unit (PDU) and a Power over Ethernet (PoE) switch are common examples.
 Both supply power to other entities at sockets or ports, respectively, and are often instrumented to measure power per socket or port.
+Also it could be considered to obtain power values for the entity via communication with other entities outside of the power distribution tree, like for example external databases or even data sheets.

    o  Similar considerations apply to controlling the power supply of an
       entity that often needs direct or indirect communications with